-After meeting my husband’s family several times, one day his mom brought out her wedding album.
+The wedding album will forever be traditional.
+One day, after meeting my husband’s family several times, his mom brought out her wedding album.
 The day she brought the album out to me I knew we had crossed some invisible boundary.
-That she was ready to share one of her most precious items and let me glimpse into their photo legacy also meant she trusted me to be a part of the family.
+Showing me that she was ready to share one of her most precious items and let me glimpse into their photo legacy also meant she trusted me to be a part of the family.
 It was a special moment.
 So after Ryan and I were married I was not at all surprised that the first thing he wanted us to do with our wedding photos was to create an album.
 And it is stunning!
-I love looking through the album, it is 12×12 linen album (I’m a sucker for linen or silk covers…just my personal preference) I feel like linen can never go out of style.
+We have it displayed on a coffee table and I love looking through the album with him a few times a year.
+It is 12×12 linen album (I’m a sucker for linen or silk covers…just my personal preference because I feel like linen can never go out of style) and is 36 pages long.
+We chose a 18 spread robust design even though we only had 30 guests at our wedding and 3 hours of photo coverage.
+So yes, you can design a beautiful album from only a few hours of photos.
 We designed it in the same way I do for all of my clients, and then we looked through it together and made changes until it was perfect.

 I think there isn’t a bad album, in fact any way that you have your photos protected for years to come is a good thing.
 But here at Lexi Photography I offer a 10×10 album and a larger 12×12 album.
 Both are the same company and will be sure to please despite their differences.
 The 10×10 is smaller with slightly thinner pages, it is more of a coffee table style book.
 The 12×12 album is obviously larger with thicker pages and is quite heavy.
 It is something that feel a bit more like a family heirloom, but I assure you either will stand the test of time.
 It really is just personal preference.